-Both of these programs worked in essentially the same way, allowing users to search the indexed information by keyword.
+Both of these programs worked in essentially the same way, enabling users to search the indexed information by keyword.
 From there, search as you know it began to mature.
 The first real search engine, in the form that we know search engines today, didn't come into being until 1993.
-It was developed by Matthew Gray, and it was called Wandex.
+Developed by Matthew Gray, it was called Wandex.
 Wandex was the first program to both index and search the index of pages on the Web.
 This technology was the first program to crawl the Web, and later became the basis for all search crawlers.
-And from there, search engines took on a life of their own.
+After that, search engines took on a life of their own.
 From 1993 to 1998, the major search engines that you're probably familiar with today were created: